 Maryland aims to ensure that every household that is eligible for support is aware of support programs.
 Maryland will prioritize device access, recognizing that the benefits of the internet cannot be attained without modern and fully capable computing tools to reach it.
-As in every other area of this Plan, Maryland is working to build the resources necessary to power datadriven decision making in order to use resources efficiently and to target resources where they are needed.
+These efforts will align and coordinate with existing programs and potential partners, indicated below and in Section 3.1.3.
+As in every other area of this Plan, Maryland is working to build the resources necessary to power data-driven decision making in order to use resources efficiently and to target resources where they are needed.